Ulrich Horstmann

 Ulrich Horstmann (born 31 May 1949 in Bünde) is a German literary scholar and writer who has also written under the pseudonym Klaus Steintal.
 Frequently described as a philosopher in the tradition of philosophical pessimism, he is perhaps most notorious for his view, often regarded as extreme even among other pessimist philosophers, that voluntary human extinction ought to be achieved by way of intentional global thermonuclear annihilation.
+Horstmann developed an idea of anthropofugal (from greek "anthropo" - human, "fuga" - fleeing) thinking in his philosophical essay "Das Untier" (1983) (literally meaning "The Beast").

 Life

 Ulrich Horstmann finished his studies of English and Philosophy in 1974 with a doctoral thesis on Edgar Allan Poe.
 He was a lecturer at the University of South Africa in Pretoria.
 After habilitation in 1983 he lectured at the University of Münster until 1987.
 Since 1991 he has been a professor of English and American literature at the University of Giessen.
 He lives in Marburg.

 Since 1976 Ulrich Horstmann has published, alongside scientific work, essays, novels and plays of his own, as well as translations from English.
 In 1983 he became known for his treatise The Beast, in which he promoted a philosophical position which was diametrically opposed to the peace movement Zeitgeist of those years: He advocated a philosophy of "escape of mankind" which aims for an early self-destruction of the human race by means of the accumulated nuclear weapons found in arsenals around the world.
 He pushed the pessimism and misanthropy of his intellectual forebear Schopenhauer to the extreme.
 It has been proved by the author's subsequent publications which are written with an attitude of nihilism and extreme distaste for the world, that The Beast was in no way, as suspected by some critics, a particularly bitter satire.

 Ulrich Horstmann is a member of PEN Germany and received the Kleist Prize in 1988 after being nominated by Günter Kunert.